AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/CONTRIBUTING.md

 Your pull request should:

 * Include a description of what your change intends to do
-* Be a child commit of a reasonably recent commit in the correct branch
+* Be based on a reasonably recent pull in the correct branch
-    * Please squash all commits into a single one
+    * Please rebase and squash all commits into a single one
 * Pass all tests
 * Have clear commit messages
 * Include new tests for new features